UAlbertaALTLab/dictionary-database-model/README.md

 Model for aggregating Plains Cree dictionaries with norm matching.
 Currently a WIP

+## DEPRECATION NOTICE

+_This project has been incorporated into the [UAlbertaALTLab/dictionary-database](https://github.com/UAlbertaALTLab/dictionary-database) repo._

 ## Glossary

 ### Aggregate Entry

 The basic unit of the aggregate dictionary containing data from both dictionaries, as well as the original data of the lemma, linguistic analysis, and similarity score.
 #### Key Components
  - head
  - word class / POS
  - lemma
  - linguistic analysis
  - definition
  - stem
  - [similarity score](#similarity-score)
  - others